mauman/OpenFace2Python/README.md

 - go to x64/Release and launch OpenFaceOffline.exe
 - do not change any parameter, just start the webcam from the first menu

-The data is streamed through a ZeroMQ push (fire-and-forget) socket on 127.0.0.1:5000.
+The data is streamed as raw text through a ZeroMQ push (fire-and-forget) socket on 127.0.0.1:5000.

 An example consumer script is provided (OpenFace_worker.py).